Tvalley71/dantherm/README.md

 <details>

-<summary>The details for the above picture-elements card 👈 Click to open</summary>
+<summary>The details for the above picture-elements card 👈 Click to open

+_(Yaml updated for better scaling of images, 2025-5-19)_</summary>

 ####